 This is a sample T-Chart that could be used to show the points made in the example task.

 - The prompt does not really change.
-The content will be different, but you will always be comparing two different perspectives.
+The topic will be different, but you will always be comparing the reading with the listening.

-- The reading will be visible when you write.
-Only take simple notes of the main points to make it easier to listen for the comparison point.
+- You can see the reading when you write.
+Only take simple notes of the major details to make it easier to listen for how the professor agrees or disagrees with that point.

 - Take careful notes during the listening.

 - Organize your ideas into a logical outline.